 Not only are they cheaper than battery-operated lanterns, but they are more durable.
 Now, we don’t have to worry about buying batteries!

 I can count on one hand the number of times I’ve used a blow drier in the past four years and I must say I love how healthy it feels.
 Aside, from that time a crazy Serbian hairdresser trashed it.

 Hair dryers take up a ridiculous amount of electricity, and space in your suitcase, and they dry out your hair.
 Consider ditching them and going all-natural.
 It’s an easy fix and such a small part to play.
 It’s not going to save the world, but every single step counts.

 Turn off the Taps

-Turn off the water while brushing your teeth.
-Many people in the world don’t have the luxury of having water come out of their tap conveniently like the west does.
+Turn off the water while brushing your teeth and take shorter showers.
+Many people in the world don’t have the luxury of having water come out of their tap conveniently as we do in the west.
 Making a conscious effort to conserve water can go a long way.
-This is a no brainer when it comes to eco friendly travel.
+This is a no-brainer when it comes to living an eco-friendly life.